Mweelrea

 Mweelrea (/mwiːlˈreɪ/; from Irish Cnoc Maol Réidh 'bald hill with the smooth top') is a mountain on the Atlantic coast of County Mayo, Ireland.
 Rising to 814 m, it is the highest mountain in the western province of Connacht, and is noted for its southeastern cliff-lined corries, and its views.
 Mweelrea overlooks Killary Harbour and is at the heart of a "horseshoe-shaped" massif that includes the peaks of Ben Lugmore and Ben Bury.
 The massif is called the Mweelrea Mountains or the Mweelrea Range.

 Mweelrea is also the 26th-highest peak in Ireland on the Arderin list, and the 34th-highest on the Vandeleur-Lynam list.

 Geology

 The geology of what is known as the Mweelrea Formation is very different from that of the Twelve Bens, on the other side of Killary Harbour.
 At a summary level, the Mweelrea Formation consists of Ordovician period sandstones originally deposited on large alluvial fans, and distally‐equivalent alluvial plains and delta fans.
-Interbedded with these sandstones are tufts, being ash deposits from Ordovician period volcanos.
+Interbedded with these sandstones are tuffs, being ash deposits from Ordovician period volcanos.